 CONCLUSIONS

 Our study collected the largest genomic data ever to systematically uncover the universal molecular mechanisms underlying the evolution of mammalian lifespan.
 We identified 370 negatively correlative genes and 300 positively correlative genes which showed convergent shift between protein evolutionary rate and maximum lifespan.
 Enrichment analyses not only confirmed many canonical pathways known to regulation of longevity and aging, but also found many other pathways might also play important roles, such as synaptic transmission, ubiquitin-dependent proteolysis, oxygen utilization, purine metabolisms and purinergic nucleotide receptor signaling pathway and so on.
 Further our evolutionary analyses suggested that most of positively correlative genes were driven by relaxed selection.
-Finally, our signed network analyses of significantly correlative genes and their evolutionary forces highlighted several modules and their core genes in each module.
+Finally, our signed functional interaction network analyses of significantly correlative genes and their evolutionary forces highlighted several modules and their core genes in each module.
 Our study uncovered many important pathways and genes that might universal regulation of longevity and aging across mammals.
 Deepen studies of the molecular mechanisms of these genes and pathways might contribute us to meet the challenges of aging and aging-accompanied diseases.

 ACKNOWLEDGMENTS